sqlmapproject/sqlmap/extra/dbwire/README.md

   `caching_sha2_password` authentication over a plaintext connection requires RSA/TLS and is not supported; use a `mysql_native_password` account for the dependency-free path.
 - **TDS** - cleartext login only.
 Servers that force encryption (for example Azure SQL Database) require TLS and are not supported here; the native driver or SQLAlchemy tier covers those.
+LOGIN7 is the Microsoft dialect (TDS 7.x); Sybase ASE speaks TDS 5.0 (LOGINREC + its own token dialect), which is not implemented yet - ASE `-d` goes through the pymssql/FreeTDS tier for now.
 - **Firebird** - SRP-256 (and SRP) authentication with ChaCha20 or RC4 wire encryption, as required by
   default on Firebird 3 and later.
 Legacy (pre-SRP) authentication is not implemented.
 - **CUBRID** - cleartext login over the CAS broker protocol.
 Large objects (BLOB/CLOB) are returned as